 xx%

-Below are the areas covered for each company in critical care information systems market:
+Below are the areas covered for each company in the critical care information systems market:

 • Company Overview